top of page

 MOB and MOS students graduated from high school and are currently enrolled in 4-year college, 2-year college, trade/apprenticeship programs or working full time professionals.

-schools served across the Bay Area.
+schools and communities served across the Bay Area.

 300 +